sukaito94/campus-print-gateway-2/README.md

 # Campus Print Gateway

-A Windows-native campus print gateway using a Linux authorization layer, MySQL account records, and a CUPS backend.
+A Windows-native campus print gateway using a Linux authorization layer, PostgreSQL account records, and a CUPS backend.

 ## Project Overview